simbo1905/root-objects/README.md

 and only expose the service classes, root entities, and core business concepts, and force client code to go via a narrow public API.
 This helps keep bugs at bay and allows you to add or refactor logic with confidence.
+It also makes it easy to add sophisticated and professional features like locking patterns, audit trails, and "restore to date" features just inside of the narrow public API.

 Java didn't make `public` the default it made `package private` the default.
-Tragically that excellent hint how to write good OO code is ignored by the vast majority of Java developers.
+Tragically that excellent hint how to write good OO/DDD code is ignored by the vast majority of Java developers.
 This is an epic fail.
-Package private is awesome as you can put your test code into the same package to be able to setup and verify fine grained unit test code whilst only exposing a minimal public API to code outside of the package.
+Package private is awesome as you can put your test code into the same package to be able to setup and verify fine grained unit tests whilst only exposing a minimal public API to code outside of the package.
 The unit tests in this sample code demonstrate this approach.